 23. Get lost between pages at the book town

-The second-largest secondhand book market in the world, Jimbocho houses over 170 bookshops, publishing houses and literary societies!
-Book lovers, be prepared for a full day of endless and absolutely blissful book-hopping.
+The second-largest secondhand book market in the world, Jimbocho houses over 170 bookshops, publishing houses, and literary societies!
+Book lovers, get ready for a full day of endless and absolutely blissful book-hopping.

-Of course, there’s non-Japanese titles as well.
-My favourite would be the Kitazawa Bookstore, embellished with comfy seats and gigantic soft toys, which houses a wide array of books including antiques from the English Middle Ages!
+Of course, there are non-Japanese titles as well.
+My favourite would be the Kitazawa Bookstore, embellished with comfy seats and gigantic soft toys.
+There, you’ll find a wide array of books including antiques from the English Middle Ages!

 Address: 2 Chome-5 Kanda Jinbocho, Chiyoda, Tokyo